samyk/skyjack/README.md

 #### aircrack-ng

 I use [aircrack-ng](http://www.aircrack-ng.org/) to put our wireless device into monitor mode to find our drones and drone owners.
-I then use aireplay-ng to [deauthenticate](http://www.aircrack-ng.org/doku.php?id=deauthentication) the true owner of the drone I'm targetting.
+I then use aireplay-ng to [deauthenticate](http://www.aircrack-ng.org/doku.php?id=deauthentication) the true owner of the drone I'm targeting.
 Once deauthenticated, I can connect as the drone is waiting for its owner to reconnect.

 #### node-ar-drone
 I use [node-ar-drone](https://github.com/felixge/node-ar-drone) to control the newly enslaved drone via Javascript and [node.js](http://nodejs.org).